exponent-run/file-editing-bench/file_editing_bench/inline_fn_typescript/instructions.md

 2. Removing the original `validateEmailFormat` function declaration
 3. Maintaining the exact same functionality and validation logic
 4. Keeping all type annotations and interfaces unchanged
+5. Maintaining the same amount of whitespace between functions and declarations